The Research and Reference Shelf

 For on-campus access please click on the database title above.
 Please see the librarian for the username and password to gain access anywhere off-campus.

-Education Research Complete (EBSCO) - Designed especially for educators, professional librarians and education researchers, these databases include EBSCO Professional Development Collection, ERIC, and Teacher Reference Center.
-Together these provide full text access to highly specialized collections of over 500 of the best education journals including .
-You will also find lesson plans, program ideas, white papers on trends in education, and much more. and more
+Designed especially for educators, professional librarians and education researchers, these databases include EBSCO Professional Development Collection, ERIC, and Teacher Reference Center.
+Together these provide full text access to highly specialized collections of over 500 of the best education journalsincluding Booklist, Education, Education Digest, Education Week, Educational Leadership, High School Journal, Journal of Education, Journal of Educational Research, Phi Delta Kappan, Reading Teacher, School Library Journal and more.
+You will also find lesson plans, program ideas, white papers on trends in education, and much more.

 See the librarian for a password to access this resource off campus.